glotzerlab/signac-docs/docs/source/recipes.rst

         Project().main()

-To run the operation with debugging, use ``python3 project.py run -o debug``.
+To run the operation with debugging, run the group called "debug" with ``python3 project.py run -o debug``.